Navigation auf uzh.ch

 Centre for Human Rights

-The CAS in Responsible Business Conduct will bring together a faculty of renowned international experts from diverse fields and disciplines, representing the main RBC stakeholders (business, international organisations, government, civil society, and academia).
-These experts will share their knowledge and practical expertise with the participants as lecturers of the modules, working with the participants to develop ideas and solutions.
-Here is the list of some of our CAS Faculty members:
+The CAS in Responsible Business Conduct brings together renowned international experts from diverse fields and disciplines, representing the main RBC stakeholders (business, international organisations, government, civil society, and academia).
+These experts share their knowledge and practical expertise with the participants as lecturers of the modules, working with the participants to develop ideas and solutions.

 Prof. Dr. Christine Kaufmann